STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 Suggested workflow:

   * Test the histogram-drawing code in the R Console to make sure it works.
-  * Inpsect the resulting PNG to make sure it's good.
+  * Inspect the resulting PNG to make sure it's good.
   * Clean up after yourself.
   * Add the above rule to your `Makefile`.
   * Test that new rule works.